 5/ Bedroom Soundproofing

-Soundproofing can make a difference to noise levels if you’ve got a noisy neighbor.
 You won’t need to get the entire place soundproofed, just the wall you share with your neighbor or the ceiling if they live directly above you.

-Soundproofing is usually quite expensive and carried out by professionals.
-However, if you’re a dab hand at DIY, you can give it a go.
 Soundproofing foam and other materials are available, and you can find installation guides.
-You can get soundproofing wallpaper and wall stickers which are easier.
+You can get soundproofing wallpaper and wall stickers, which are easier.

 If you rent your apartment, talk to your landlord about your situation.
 If you explain how your neighbor’s snoring affects your life, your landlord may be prepared to partially or fully meet the cost.

-6/ Talk To Your Neighbor
+6/ Talk To The Neighbor

 Depending on the relationship with your neighbor, they probably won’t get upset or angry with you, especially if you break it to them gently.
 Don’t show any anger or hostility.

 The chances are that they don’t know that you can hear their snoring through the wall.
-Some people are completely unaware that they snore, especially if they live alone and nobody has ever told them.
+Some people are unaware that they snore, especially if they live alone and nobody has ever told them.

 If going around to talk with them sounds scary, you could write a letter to a snoring neighbor.